 Google Cloud Armor helps you protect your Google Cloud deployments from multiple types of threats, including distributed denial-of-service (DDoS) attacks and application attacks like cross-site scripting (XSS) and SQL injection (SQLi).
 Google Cloud Armor features some automatic protections and some that you need to configure manually.
-This document provides a high-level overview of these features.
+This document provides a high-level overview of these features, several of which are only available for global external HTTP(S) load balancers and global external HTTP(S) load balancer (classic)s.

 Use Google Cloud Armor security policies to protect applications running behind a load balancer from distributed denial-of-service (DDoS) and other web-based attacks, whether the applications are deployed on Google Cloud, in a hybrid deployment, or in a multi-cloud architecture.
 Security policies can be configured manually, with configurable match conditions and actions in a security policy.
 Google Cloud Armor also features preconfigured security policies, which cover a variety of use cases.
 For more information, see Google Cloud Armor security policy overview.